CSCfi/csc-user-guide/docs/support/tutorials/env-guide/more-commands-for-managing-files.md

 In this case the owner has also execution permissions(*x*) to the file and also the other users that belong to group *csc* have permission to read (*r*) and execute (***x***) the file.

-## [][12]2.4.8 Managing access permissions with Scientist's User Interface {#managing-access-permissions-with-scientists-user-interface .western}

-In Scientist's User Interface, you can check and modify the access permissions of your files with the file manager tool ( [My Files]).
-First select a file or directory from a file list.
-Then click the right mouse button, and select **Properties** from the pop up command menu.
-This opens a new Window that has two tabs: *General* and *Permissions*.
-Selecting the Permissions tab, shows you a list of tick boxes that you can use switch on or off access permissions.
-You can apply the modification to a whole directory by selecting also the *Apply changes recursively* tick box.
-Once you have selected right settings, press the *Save* button, and close the Properties window.
-To check the new permissions of the file or folder you should refresh the file listing.
-To do this right click the file list, while no files are selected, and select **Refresh** from the pop up command menu.

-![][13]
-**Figure 2.1**: Access permission tool in Scientist's User Interface.

-## [][14]2.4.9 Managing access permissions in command line usage {#managing-access-permissions-in-command-line-usage .western}
+## Managing access permissions in command line

-In command line usage, access permissions can be modified with command [][15]**chmod**.
-This command needs two arguments: 1. a string that defines what changes are to be done and 2. an argument that defines the target file or directory.
+In command line usage, access permissions can be modified with command **chmod**.
+This command needs two arguments:

+1. a string that defines what changes are to be done and
+2. an argument that defines the target file or directory.

 In the first argument, you first define the user category: ***u*** (user i.e. owner), ***g*** (group) or, ***o*** (others).
 Then you define with plus or minus character if you are going to add (**+**) or remove (**-**) permissions.
 Finally you define, what